How To Create To-Do Lists In WordPress

 Your file data will be imported.

-Now that you have configured all of the plugin settings, you are ready to start create and edit to-do lists.
+Now that you have configured all plugin settings, you can begin create and edit to-do lists.

 Plugin Usage